MicrosoftDocs/msteams-docs/msteams-platform/overview.md

 ---
-title: Microsoft Teams developer platform
+title: Building for the Microsoft Teams developer platform
-author: clearab
+author: heath-hamilton
-description: Overview of how developers can extend and customize Microsoft Teams features using the Teams platform. ms.topic: overview ms.author: anclear
+description: Overview of how developers can extend and customize Microsoft Teams features with custom Teams apps. ms.topic: overview ms.author: lajanuar ms.date: 09/22/2020
 #Customer intent: As a developer, I want to understand why I would want to build a Teams app so that I can solve business problems.
 ---
 # Building for Microsoft Teams